 A2.2.1 Any appliances with an open flame, open heating coils, or open heating elements are not permitted.
-This includes, but not limited to burners,
+This includes, but not limited to burners, griddles, any infrared appliance, hibachis with propane, hot plates, space heaters, electric skillets, s'more makers, deep fat fryers, smoke machines, etc.

-- griddles, any infrared appliance, hibachis with propane, hot plates, space heaters, electric skillets, s'more makers, deep fat fryers, smoke machines, etc. - A2.2.2 Charcoal and gas grills are not permitted to be used or stored in any of the housing areas.
-This includes balconies and patios located in Osprey Village and The Flats at UNF. - Students may utilize the charcoal grills located within the various housing areas and on campus at their leisure. - Lighter fluid and all varieties of charcoal or grilling wood chips are not permitted and may not be stored on or within housing property. - A2.2.3 3-D Printers are not permitted in residential areas. - A2.2.4 Students are not permitted to bring commercial exercise equipment to residential areas.
-The only commercial exercise equipment that students are permitted to use in the residential areas are the equipment available in the residential gyms.
+- A2.2.2 Charcoal and gas grills are not permitted to be used or stored in any of the housing areas.
+This includes balconies and patios located in Osprey Village and The Flats at UNF. - Lighter fluid and all varieties of charcoal or grilling wood chips are not permitted and may not be stored on or within housing property. - A2.2.3 3-D Printers are not permitted in residential areas. - A2.2.4 Students are not permitted to bring commercial exercise equipment to residential areas (examples include treadmills, stair climbers, walking pads, etc.).
+The only commercial exercise equipment that students are permitted to use in the residential areas are the equipment available in the residential gyms. - A2.2.5 Students are not permitted to bring and/or install ceiling fans or track lighting. - A2.2.6 Students are not permitted to bring wireless routers due to potential interference with the campus wireless network.